DhruvP2006/Machine_Learning/README.md

 weighted avg       0.79      0.79      0.79      3804

   4. Support Vector Mechine (SVM)
-    We have a plot witḣ features on the X and Y axis, we draw a line which divides the labels equally.
+    We have a plot with features on the X and Y axis, we draw a line which divides the labels equally.
 We draw a line along the labels close to the dividing line and these are known as margins and the labels are know as support vecotrs

                   precision    recall  f1-score   support